kiranj26/Raspberry-Pi-Pico-RP2040-Projects/examples/ADC Reading/README.md

 ### Instructions

+1. **Hardware Setup**:
+    - Connect a potentiometer's middle pin to GPIO pin 26 (ADC0).
+    - Connect the other two pins of the potentiometer to 3.3V and GND.
-1. **Open Thonny IDE**.
+2. **Open Thonny IDE**.
-2. **Connect the Raspberry Pi Pico** to your computer via USB.
+3. **Connect the Raspberry Pi Pico** to your computer via USB.
-3. **Select the Raspberry Pi Pico interpreter** from the bottom-right corner in Thonny.
+4. **Select the Raspberry Pi Pico interpreter** from the bottom-right corner in Thonny.
-4. **Create a New File**:
+5. **Create a New File**:
     - Click `File -> New`.
     - Copy the content from the `main.py` provided in this folder.
     - Save the file as `main.py` on the Raspberry Pi Pico.
-5. **Run the Program**:
+6. **Run the Program**:
-    - The LED should gradually increase and decrease in brightness.
+    - Open the serial monitor in Thonny to see the potentiometer values printed.

 ### Code Explanation

 #### main.py
-This code initializes GPIO pin 25 as a PWM output pin for the LED.
-It sets the PWM frequency to 1 kHz and continuously adjusts the duty cycle to create a breathing effect for the LED.
+This code initializes GPIO pin 26 as an ADC input pin for reading analog values from a potentiometer.
+It continuously reads the ADC value and prints it to the serial monitor.

 ### Additional Resources
 - [Raspberry Pi Pico Datasheet](https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf)